 What follows are 10 of our favorite must-have video game heroes in action figure form.
 Game on…

 Goal: Save Earth from Hell Extinction, Rip and Tear

 Rip and tear!
 Guts, huge guts!
-The Doom Guy, AKA the Doom Slayer is our only hope against extinction against the endless demon horde from Hell.
+The Doom Guy, AKA the Doom Slayer is our only hope total annihilation against the endless demon horde from Hell.
 Got your attention?
 DOOM is all techno-metal, male-dominated, testosterone-fueled fantasy, and damn if it doesn’t feel good playing it as a video game.
 This figure of the Doom Slayer from McFarlane Toys was decades in the making for longtime Doom fans.
 Armored up in his Praetor suit and armed with his trusty shotgun for the fight, this is one video game hero action figure that came out right.

 2) DUKE NUKEM

 Goal: Save Earth from Alien Invasion, Score Hot Women

 The Doom Slayer may be getting all the attention these days thanks to Doom Eternal, but there was another video game bad boy that once ruled supreme.
 Packing all the guns and brawn of Doom Dude, Duke Nukem piled on irrestible male chauvinist charm and EGO.